flutter/website/src/docs/resources/faq.md

 ### How do I do international&shy;ization (i18n), localization (l10n), and accessibility (a11y) in Flutter?

-Learn more about i18n and l10n in the [internationalization tutorial](/docs/development/accessibility-and-localization/internationalization).
+더 알아보기 about i18n and l10n in the [internationalization tutorial](/docs/development/accessibility-and-localization/internationalization).

-Learn more about a11y in the [accessibility documentation](/docs/development/accessibility-and-localization/accessibility).
+더 알아보기 about a11y in the [accessibility documentation](/docs/development/accessibility-and-localization/accessibility).

 ### How do I write parallel and/or concurrent apps for Flutter?